 International Service expands Rotary’s reach around the globe and promotes world understanding and peace.
 Rotary clubs can sponsor other projects in another country, seek international partners to support projects in their own communities, or Rotarians can personally volunteer at an international project site.
 Projects include polio eradication, water and sanitation programs, reconstructive surgery programs (Interplast & ROMAC), friendship exchanges and disaster relief.

 Since its charter, in addition to “hands on” projects, The Rotary Club of Buderim has contributed substantially to our community.
 Club members are proud to know that they ‘make a difference’ in our local community of Buderim, in Australia and across the globe.

 Apart from the warm glow of satisfaction gained from ‘service above self’, club members thrive on friendships formed & enjoyable social activities.
-Whether its the laughter & friendly banter over coffee after each meeting, the ladies getting together for morning tea, lunch or the occasional movies or show, or the club organized special social events, the camaraderie is a valued part of our membership.
+Whether its the laughter & friendly banter over coffee after each meeting, the ladies getting together for their monthly dinner out, or the club organized special social events, the camaraderie is a valued part of our membership.
 Even when we’re working hard on our community events, we’re generally having fun!